 I have to admit that Explosion - Museum of Naval Firepower and I did not get along.
-It didn't help that when I walked up to the ticket desk the young man behind it looked at me and said, "What do you want?".
+It didn't help that when I walked up to the ticket desk the young man behind it looked at me and said rather brusquely, "What do you want?".
 I resisted the temptation to ask him if he could spare me the price of a cup of tea, and eventually persuaded him to sell me a ticket.

 It is interesting to contrast this place with the Museum of Army Flying.
 There, along with an interesting display of Army aeroplanes, they detail the various campaigns the Army Air Corps have been involved in and commemorate those who died during those campaigns.

-As far as I could see it was mainly a celebration of heavy weaponry with plenty for the kids to do.
+As far as I could see it was mainly a celebration of heavy weaponry and had with plenty for the kids to do.
 "Come on kids, let's go and play with the big guns!"
 It's got a silly name as well.

 For details of opening times, admission prices, etc. please see the official site.